-As director of the Ohio Cultural Facilities Commission, I work with communities across Ohio to help them realize their dreams.
-In a challenging economy we continue to provide capital improvement funds and technical advice for creation, expansion and rehabilitation at non-profit theatres, museums, historical sites and publicly-owned professional sports venues.
-In 2009–10 I served as president of the Columbus Metropolitan Club, central Ohio’s premier public forum for presentation of topics of national, regional and local interest.
+Previously, as director of the Ohio Cultural Facilities Commission, Fox worked with communities across Ohio, providing capital improvement funds and technical advice for creation, expansion and rehabilitation at non-profit theatres, museums, science-technology centers, historical sites and publicly-owned professional sports venues.

 Following her Loeb Fellowship Fox explored the application of Behavioral Economics concepts to improve public and private decision systems in community planning and development through the graduate program in Alternative Dispute Resolution and Mediation at Capital University Law School.
 She speaks on this subject as well as on the economic development impact of arts and cultural facilities.

 Fox says, “The Loeb Fellowship continues to connect me with a national network of creative, innovative people whom I have drawn upon for insights into challenges in my work and volunteer endeavors.”